-The Department of History is pleased to offer one Iredell PhD Studentship in 2015.
-The award consists of a fees bursary plus an annual stipend of £5,000 for three years.
-PhD students in the department are normally given the opportunity to undertake teaching.
-Applications for the Iredell Studentship should consist of a 1000-word research proposal, a short (two-page) c.v. and two academic references.
-The proposal, c.v. and academic references must be submitted to Rebecca Sheppard by 22 May 2015.
+The Department of History will offer either one Iredell PhD Studentship or up to two MA Studentships in 2017.
+The award consists of an annual stipend of up to £5,000.
+Applications for the Iredell Studentship should consist of a 1000-word research proposal, a short (two-page) CV and two academic references.
+The proposal, CV and academic references must be submitted to Rebecca Sheppard by 27 May 2017.
 Candidates must ensure that the references arrive on time.
-Candidates must have applied for a place on the PhD programme before the application deadline.
+Candidates must have been admitted on the PhD or MA programme before the application deadline.

 Lancaster University Funding for PG Students

 Lancaster University will offer a reduction in tuition fees to all taught Master’s programmes for eligible alumni applicants, determined by the level of undergraduate award achieved.
 The value of the scholarship is as follows: